Rare cancers

 What are rare cancers?

 There are hundreds of different types of cancer.
-Some of these are more common than others.
+Some are more common than others.

-In the UK the most common types are:
+In the UK, the most common cancers are types of:

 What types of cancer are rare?

-• Most cancers start in certain types of cells, such as skin cells and the cells lining the organs of the body.
-A cancer might be rare because it started in a different type of cell than usual, for example in a bone cell.
+Often cancers start in certain types of cells, such as skin cells or cells found in the lining of organs.
+A cancer might be rare because it started in a different type of cell, such as a bone cell.

-• A cancer might be rare because it is a subtype of a more common cancer.
-For example, non-Hodgkin lymphoma (NHL) is one of the 10 most common types of cancer.
-But there are many subtypes, and some of these are very rare.
+Non-Hodgkin lymphoma (NHL) is one of the 10 most common types of cancer.
+But there are many sub-types of NHL and some of these are rare.

-• A cancer is rare if it affects a child or teenager.
-Cancer only affects a very small number of in children and teenagers.
-This means any cancer in a child or teenage is a rare cancer.
+Cancer only affects a very small number of children, teenagers and young adults.
+So any cancer diagnosed in someone young is usually a rare cancer.

 Diagnosing and treating rare cancers

-You may have lots of questions about having tests, such as:
+You may have lots of questions for your healthcare team, such as:

 • When will I get the results?